Film entry regulations

 Applications should be made by completing the official form at the website: www.trentofestival.it.

-The sending of any material submitted for the selection process is at the participant’s expense.
+In the event that physical media are submitted, the sending of any material is at the participant’s expense.

 Materials sent from outside EU should be accompanied by the documents required for customs clearance (pro forma invoice) and state the following: “No commercial value, for cultural purposes only”.

 The address is given below:

 Trento Film Festival